ksauby/ncei-archiving-cookbook/_docs/index.md

 ## Selecting the Data to be Archived

-For the intentions of this procedure, we want to focus on region owned/managed observational data assets that are less than 10 TB per year in size.
+For the intentions of this procedure, we want to focus on region owned/managed observational data assets.
 Use the following guidelines to determine which data sets should be included in the archive procedures:
  - If the data is already being submitted to a Data Assembly Center (DAC) that has an archive agreement with NCEI, verify your data will be incorporated into that archival process.
  - If the data will not be archived through a DAC, proceed with the steps below.